MUFG Pension & Market Services

 3. Who does the policy apply to?

-The Policy applies to MUFG Pension & Market Services Holdings Pty Limited and its subsidiaries (MUFG Pension & Market Services) directors, employees, contractors and all other people who represent us or undertake work for our benefit (our People) globally.
+This Policy applies to MUFG Pension & Market Services and its subsidiaries directors, employees, contractors and all other people who represent MUFG Pension & Market Services and its subsidiaries (Our People) globally.

 4. How to comply with this policy?